 Anthony Bell – Bridging the gap between commerical and conservation bison ranching (Wyoming, South Dakota, and Montana)

-Paul Burrow – Pinyon-Juniper – invasive species management, grazing, and native resource use.
+Paul Burrow – social and political life of pine nuts, Pinyon-Juniper species management, grazing, and native resource use in the Great Basin.

 Ross Donihue – Cooperative conservation on working lands in the Northern Rockies (Alberta, Montana, and Wyoming)